Skip to main content

 DEATH STRANDING 2: ON THE BEACH Game Cover

 DEATH STRANDING 2: ON THE BEACH is a single player open world shooter game with a science fiction theme.
 It was developed by KOJIMA PRODUCTIONS and was released on June 26, 2025.
-It received overwhelmingly positive reviews from players.
+It received positive reviews from critics and very positive reviews from players.

 Death Stranding 2: On The Beach full game for PS5.
 48h early access Machine Gun [MP] (Lv.1) early unlock Patch 70: Quokka Patch 71: Chiral Cat Patch 72: Why Me?
 Battle Skeleton: Gold (Lv.1)(Lv.2)(Lv.3) Boost Skeleton: Gold (Lv.1)(Lv.2)(Lv.3) Bokka Skeleton: Gold (Lv.1)(Lv.2)(Lv.3)